iPhone 13 release date: Could Apple's new smartphone come this fall?

 Are we excited for Apple's next iPhone?
 Absolutely.
 But, when can we expect to see the iPhone 13?
-We don't have any official details yet, but rumors say to Apple's latest smartphone could make a its debut in September alongside the Apple Watch 7 and AirPods 3 during the tech giant's fall event.
+We don't have any official details yet, but rumors say Apple's latest smartphone could make its debut in September alongside the Apple Watch 7 and AirPods 3 as part of the tech giant's fall event.

 Similar to last year's announcement of the iPhone 12, the iPhone 13 event could be online-only.
 Bloomberg's Mark Gurman speculated in his Power On newsletter in July that Apple's next event will be completely virtual because of the tech giant's rumored decision to delay its return to in-person work due to rising COVID-19 cases.